-You may also want to consider Gartner’s Market Guide for Mobile Application Management to help you deploy an efficient mobile application management in your organization.
+You may also want to consider Gartner’s Market Guide for Mobile Application Management to help you deploy efficient Mobile Application Management in your organization.

-If you still haven’t inculcated an efficient mobile application management within your organization, it’s about time you do so now, here’s why;
+If you still haven’t inculcated efficient Mobile Application Management within your organization, it’s about time you do so now, here’s why;

 While the business applications on their mobile devices are always monitored, their private data on the same device is safe and never comes under the scanner.
 The process of segregating personal applications and enforcing IT controls only on the business application is the crux of MAM.
-So, the employees can be rest assured about the privacy of their personal data.
+So, the employees are assured about the privacy of their personal data.

 When the concern of mobile application security is taken care of by MAM, there is no reason why companies should forbid their employees from using their own devices or provide a corporate mobile device.

 The user no longer must drive his way back to the office in case of urgent tasks.
 He now has a mobile device; almost every issue can get solved from any location; this encourages more and more organizations to adopt mobility.

 - More work is done in less time

 One device, all applications sorted and secure, and having user privacy – this can be leveraged to enhance the overall productivity significantly.
 MAM organizes the applications and the policies are clear to the user, when the process is in place it is easier to get a lot more work done in lesser time.

 We live in an age where people are becoming tech-savvy, using mobile applications for business effortlessly and making their lives a lot simpler, however, this certainly paves to some potential cyber-attacks if the mobile applications are not secure and protected.